 Both PayPal and Stripe offer merchants great features and flexibility.
 At the end of the day, you have the freedom to choose a payment gateway depending on your specific requirements.

 For this article, we will go ahead and set up Stripe in our WordPress store.
+However, it’s worth noting that setting up PayPal payments in WooCommerce is equally straightforward and hassle-free, offering a seamless integration experience for your online store.

 There are different ways in which you can accept payments in WordPress.
 We will cover 4 simple methods to set up Stripe, namely: